Piyush789-git/home-rento/README.md

 ## Acknowledgments

 - Built as a learning project
-- Inspired by Airbnb's functionality
+- Inspired by homerento's functionality
 - Uses various open-source packages and tools